The Musk-Burton Family Trust

 Trustees

-- Andy Ball (Chair) - Partner at Cowgills LLP, an accounting firm in Bolton.
-Ball has demonstrated commitment to charitable causes, having attended the Royal Garden Party in 2018 in honor of HRH Prince Charles' 70th birthday to celebrate the work of the Prince's charities.
+The trust operates under the governance of its trustees, with professional oversight provided through Cowgills LLP, an accounting firm in Bolton.
+Andy Ball, a Partner at Cowgills, is associated with the trust's administration.
+Ball has demonstrated commitment to charitable causes, having attended the Royal Garden Party in 2018 in honour of HRH Prince Charles' 70th birthday to celebrate the work of the Prince's charities.

 The trust has established governance policies covering complaints, financial controls, risk management, safeguarding, and trustee conflicts of interest.